cybertraining-dsc/fa20-523-337/project/project.md

 - Report and document findings

 ## 7. Conclusion

-The steps performed here is applicable for majority of the Machine Learning projects.
+ç for majority of the Machine Learning projects.
 We wanted to create a template so it can utilized for any ML projects.
 The dataset we obtained for this project was a bit challenging because a lot of data cleaning, flattening and transformations were required to get the data in the required format.

 We also performed feature enngineering in this dataset to get more predicitve value out of the features and built a pipeline, so it can be easily fed into different models.
 We tested five different models.
 They are: Linear Regression, XGBoost, Light GBM, Lasso and Ridge.
 The summary of all the models is shown below for your reference: